-For example, an algorithm implementing it could look like this: at the beginning, a projectile has the "power", P_w , to interact inelastically with ν{max} nucleons ($P_w = \nu{max}$; you can think about it as a likelihood, or unnormalized probability), thus the probability of an interaction with the first nucleon, P_w/ν{max} , is equal to 1.
-The power decreases after the first interaction.
-Thus, the probability of an inelastic interaction with a second nucleon is equal to P_w/ν{max} , where $P_w = \nu{max} - 1$.
-If the second interaction happens, the power is decreased once more; else it is left at the same level.
+An algorithm implementing of the idea look like that: at the beginning, a projectile has a power, P_w , to interact inelastically with ν{max} nucleons $(P_w = \nu{max})$, thus a probability of an interaction with the first nucleon,

+P_w/ν{max} , is equal to 1.
+The power decreases after the interaction on 1.
+Thus, a probability of an inelastic interaction with the second nucleon is equal to P_w/ν{max} , where $P_w=\nu{max}-1$.
+If the second interaction is happened, the power is decreased one more.
+In other case, it is left on the same level.
 This is applied for each possible interaction.

-The same algorithm is applied in the case of nucleus-nucleus interactions, but the power P_w is ascribed to each of the projectile or target nucleons.
+The same algorithm is applied in the case of nucleus-nucleus interactions, but each of projectile or target nucleon is ascribed by the power.

-28.6.2 Reggeon cascading
+29.6.2 Reggeon cascading

-As known, the Glauber approximation used in the Fritiof model and in other string models does not provide enough amount of intra-nuclear collisions for a correct description of nuclear destruction.
-Additional cascading in nuclei is needed.
-The usage of a standard cascade for secondary particle interactions leads to a too large multiplicity of produced particles.
-Usually, it is assumed that the inclusion of secondary particle's formation time can help to solve this problem.
-Hadrons are not point-like particles: they have finite space sizes.
-Thus, the production of a hadron cannot be considered as a process taking place in a point, but rather in a space region.
-To implement this idea in Monte Carlo generators, it is assumed that particles do not appear in the nominal space-time point of production, but after some time interval called the formation time, and at some distance called the formation length.
-Because these time and length depend on the reference frame, it is assumed that for them standard relativistic formulae can be applied: $t_F = \tau_0 E/m$ $l_F = \tau_0 p/m$, where E, p and m are, respectively, energy, momentum and mass of the particle in the final state; τ_0 is a parameter.
-The problem is now: how can one determine the "nominal" point of the production?
-There is no a well established and accepted solution to this problem.
-Moreover, reggeon theory experts criticized for long time the concept of the formation time and the "standard" model of particle cascading in nuclei - the approaches do not consider the space-time structure of strong interactions.
-It was also assumed that the cascading could be correctly treated in the reggeon theory by considering the of so-called enhanced diagrams.
+As known, the Glauber approximation used in the Fritiof model and in the other string models does not provide enough amount of intra-nuclear collisions for a correct description of a nuclear destruction.
+Additional cascading in nuclei is needed!
+An usage of a standard cascade for secondary particle interactions leads too large multiplicity of produced particles.
+Usually, it is assumed that an inclusion of a secondary particle's formation time can help to solve this problem.
+Hadrons are not point-like particles.
+They have defined space sizes.
+Thus, a production of a hadron cannon be considered as a process taking place in a point, but rather in a space region.
+To implement the idea in Monte Carlo generators, it is assumed that particles are appeared not in a nominal space-time point of production, but after some time interval called the formation time, and at some distance called the formation length.
+Because these time and length depend on a reference frame, it is assumed that for them standard relativistic formulae can be applied: $t_F = \tau_0 E/m$, $l_F = \tau_0 p/m$, where E, p and m are energy, momentum and mass of the particle in a final state. τ_0 is a parameter.
+Now the problem is - How can one determine the "nominal" point of the production?
+We do not know a regular solution of the problem.
+Additional to this, reggeon theory experts criticized for long time the concept of the formation time and the "standard" model of particle cascading in nuclei - the approaches do not consider a space-time structure of strong interactions.
+It was assumed also that the cascading could be correctly treated in the reggeon theory at a consideration of so-called enhanced diagrams.